asyrjasalo/RESTinstance/README.md

 ## Why?

-1. **RESTinstance bases from Robot Framework's language-agnostic, keyword-driven syntax** for API tests.
+1. **RESTinstance bases on Robot Framework's language-agnostic, keyword-driven syntax** for API tests.
 As with Robot Framework, using it is not tied to any programming language nor development framework.
 RESTinstance rather keeps things simple and the language humane, also for